 3D printing is the making of parts and products using a computer-driven, additive process, one layer at a time.
 3D printing builds parts out of plastic, metal and other materials directly from CAD drawings that have been cross sectioned into thousands of layers.
 Uses of 3D printing include prototypes, molds, final products, household items, hard to find parts and personalized items.
 It provides a faster and less costly alternative to machining.

 HML Classes in 3D Printing (Check here, on our Programming pages and follow our eNews for updates on upcoming classes)

 3D Design Workshops

 Tinkering Tuesdays & Thursdays

 Registration is required.
 Using the easy-to-use on-line platform Tinkercad, participants will design an object step-by-step.
-Materials Fee based on design, not to exceed $5.00.
+Materials Fee based on weight of final design, estimates can be give upon request.
 Basic mouse skills required or must bring someone to assist you.